nanxstats/Rcpi/README.md

 - Molecular file format conversion

-The computed protein sequence descriptors, molecular descriptors/fingerprints, interaction descriptors and pairwise similarities are widely used in various research fields relevant to drug disvery, primarily bioinformatics, cheminformatics, proteochemometrics, and chemogenomics.
+The computed protein sequence descriptors, molecular descriptors/fingerprints, interaction descriptors and pairwise similarities are widely used in various research fields relevant to drug discovery, primarily bioinformatics, cheminformatics, proteochemometrics, and chemogenomics.

 ## Contribute